 Medicare for all had the Obamacare workout.

-So I'm just looking at the normal measures we'd look at heading into a reelection year, and I think things look good, but you got to win North Carolina, Florida, Ohio, pick off Pennsylvania, Wisconsin, Michigan, Minnesota.
+And I think things look good, but you got to win North Carolina, Florida, Ohio, pick off Pennsylvania, Wisconsin, Michigan, Minnesota.

-Then you got to hold Arizona.
+And you got to hold Arizona.

-Gotta look to get Nevada, New Mexico, and New Hampshire.
+Got to look to get Nevada, New Mexico, and New Hampshire.

 It's a big, it's a heavy lift for a Republican when you start without New York, New Jersey, Illinois, and California.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Minnie Mike Mary Poppins the Farmer, Farmer Mike Bloomberg.
+Minnie Mike Mary Poppins, the farmer.

-What a but just unbelievable.
+What a, but just unbelievable.

-Uh the latest racial comments we'll get to.
+The latest racial comments we'll get to.

 I never knew that before.